HugoFernandes2343/LAPR4_2017-2018/docs/blue/s1140420/sp3/README.md

    After the button was clicked, a dto will be generated (WorkbookDTO dto = workbook.toDTO();).
 It is important to notice that this class has the whole Workbook as a parameter, but once again, we are only using the trimmed down version - that's why the DTO shows up here.

    Then, an asynchronous service will be done by GWT, based on the "normal" one (DownloadToPDFService.class).
 From this service, I am going to call the method exportToDownload ( downAsync.exportToDownload(dto, new AsyncCallback<WorkbookDTO>()).

    It needs the actual Workbook, and a new asynchronous call back to this view, that what should happen.

    If it manages to reach the server, it is a success (onSuccess(WorkbookDTO result)), so we will get the URL (GWT.getModuleBaseURL()), which is the path of the file located on the server.
 Then I specify the file name what I want, I give a name, and then a window will open up, telling that the file is downloading.

+**Shared**
+- Shared Services - **pt.isep.nsheets.shared.services**

+**Server**
+- Services - **pt.isep.nsheets.server.services**

-	DownloadPDFImplRod.java class (Server side)
+	DownloadPDFWorkbookImpl.java class (Server side)

     public WorkbookDTO exportToDownload(WorkbookDTO toExport) {
         this.toExport = toExport;
         return toExport;
     }

     This method is familiar to each side (to the Server and to the Client also).
 Here, it is being captured what the client sent through.
 It is going to be saved in a local field.
 Whenever the exportToDownload is called, this field has to be set in order to define the actual Workbook that has to be downloaded.

-    This class extends RemoteServiceServlet, and implements DownloadToPDFService.
+    This class extends RemoteServiceServlet, and implements ExportPDFWorkbookService.

     protected void doGet(HttpServletRequest request, HttpServletResponse response) {
-        String fileName = "generatedPDF.pdf";//request.getParameter("filename");
+        String fileName = request.getParameter("filename");

         try {
             //1st, generate a local PDF file